 Before attempting to install the AppDynamics PHP Agent, confirm that you use a supported PHP version.
-You can check your PHP version using the following command
+You can check your PHP version using this command:

 The PHP Agent does not work with PHP applications that are built with the

 enable-debug configuration option or in any build otherwise compiled with debugging symbols.
-To determine whether the application was built with debugging symbols, you can use the following command:
+To determine whether the application was built with debugging symbols, you can use this command:

 php -i | grep -e "Debug Build"